 It has been almost two decades since I first delved into the wonderful world of crystals, and Obsidian still holds the top place in my heart.
 Thank you, Obsidian!

-Obsidian Top 3 Best Sellers
+5 Obsidian Bracelet Best Sellers

 Obsidian is a power player in the world of crystals- no healer is complete without several Obsidian pieces in their healing kit.
 People from all walks of life benefit from Obsidian.
-Satin Crystals community has reported these pieces to be fan favorites over the years:

 If you thought Quartz was the king of the crystal ball gazing world, guess again!
 Obsidian has proven itself just as grandeur, with its reflective surface.
 It is so powerful that it was the top choice used by the greatest psychic that the world has ever known (keep reading to find out more).
 The other benefit of gazing with an Obsidian crystal ball is that you remain protective from invasive entities while you do it, thanks to Obsidian's ferociously protective personality.